ZhongRuoyu/ruoyu.xyz/_posts/2020-09-30-september.md

 > Fate whispers to the warrior, "*You cannot withstand the storm.*"
 > The warrior whispers back, "*I am the storm.*"

-Let the storm break.<!-- Fear not.
-It will come.s -->
+Let the storm break. <!-- Fear not.
+It will come. -->

 <hr />